Our One Income Family

 I wrote this for all the families that want to stay home with one income.
 Yes, it is possible, I am one of those women who have the now-unique honor of being a stay-at-home mom in a two-income world.
 The best part is that I didn't have to give up many of the luxuries I have grown accustomed to.
 I simply found ways to cut costs in all of them.
 Here's how I did it.

-First off, do you really need a cellular phone?
+First off, how much of a cell phone plan do you need?
 I admit this is one of the frivolous things I have, but I like the idea of being able to reach someone in an emergency.
-The bill was getting too high, so I bought a beeper.
-Now if someone wants to reach me, they have to page me first, no excuses.
-Also, I checked around with other services to see if I could get a better deal.
+The bill was getting too high, so I checked around with other services to see if I could get a better deal.
 I got quotes and offers, in writing, and then called my service provider.
-They offered me a better monthly rate with free airtime just so that I would continue to use their service.
+They offered me a better monthly rate with more bandwidth just so that I would continue to use their service.
 The worst that can happen is that they say no.

 Shop around the Internet for free stuff sites.
 I have seen offers for samples, coupons, free email addresses, and even mouse pads and T-shirts.
 If you access the Internet through your local library, a free email address is a good thing to have.
 Also, shop around for the online service that suits your needs the best.
-Unlimited access is good to have, especially if you are online alot.
-Use your browser's search engine to find sites for free stuff.
+Unlimited bandwidth is good to have, especially if you are online alot.
+Use a separate hotmail or gmail address when you find sites for free stuff.

 Save on your energy bills, by turning down your thermostat in the winter.
 A few degrees won't do much to you, but it will save on energy.
 For the summer, don't use the air conditioner unless the heat is really unbearable.
 Open your windows, turn on a fan and enjoy the fresh air.
 There's no need to preheat your oven cooking all the time.
 Many times it's O.K. to just turn on the oven and throw whatever you're cooking in.
 Use a crockpot, it uses less energy and won't heat up your kitchen in the summer.
 There is no point in heating up your kitchen when you're trying to keep the air inside the house cool, it's a waste of time, energy and money heating up the air you just cooled.